 So how do we deliver certainty in such uncertain times within a notoriously volatile channel?
 Ultimately, our approach is centered around a considered audience strategy, integrated creative approach and feed-based strategies which combine to create a truly cross-channel approach.

 Audiences within Facebook require a dual approach.
 A granular approach to segmenting first-party data is key, identifying your highest performing previous customers, or seasonally relevant users (such as previous new season purchasers), and then feeding them into lookalike creation to ensure you’re targeting the strongest possible new users.
-However, granularity for granularity’s sake should be avoided when directly targeting audiences, as this only impairs Facebook’s optimisation if they’re not being hit with tailored creative and/or copy.
+However, granularity for granularity’s sake should be avoided when directly targeting audiences, as this only impairs Facebook’s optimization if they’re not being hit with tailored creative and/or copy.

 As mentioned here, ensuring your creatives are aligned with your audience strategy is key.
-Identifying an audience of likely new season purchasers is pointless if you’re then going to hit them with discount focused creative.
+Identifying an audience of likely new season purchasers is pointless if you’re then going to hit them with discount-focused creative.
 Ensuring a seamless relationship between your creative & delivery teams is essential, with learnings & strategy passing bilaterally and across your media channels.

-All of this helps create a truly cross-channel & performance driven approach that ensures consistently strong results alongside an optimal customer experience.
+All of this helps create a truly cross-channel & performance-driven approach that ensures consistently strong results alongside an optimal customer experience.

-These strategies were all used to good effect on a recent campaign with Nobody’s Child where we drove a 450% YoY ROAS increase for Paid Social activity, with over 35% of revenue coming from new customer focused campaigns.
+These strategies were all used to good effect on a recent campaign with Nobody’s Child where we drove a 450% YoY ROAS increase for Paid Social activity, with over 35% of revenue coming from new customer-focused campaigns.
 Explore the case study here: Switching to Performance with Nobody’s Child.